 The Treasury is planning to replace the coronavirus business support lending schemes, with a new initiative expected to start in early 2021.

-The Financial Times reported that the new scheme will enable businesses that are deemed viable but are otherwise unable to obtain finance to borrow up to £10m, with up to 80% of the loan guaranteed by the government.
+Government sources have confirmed to Credit Strategy that the new scheme will enable businesses that are deemed viable but are otherwise unable to obtain finance to borrow up to £10m, with up to 80% of the loan guaranteed by the government.

 A HM Treasury spokesperson said: “As the chancellor announced at the winter economy plan, we are working on a new, successor loan scheme and will provide details in due course.”

 The British Business Bank, which currently administers the BBLS, is currently in discussions concerning the new replacement scheme.

 A British Business Bank spokesperson said: “We are now having discussions with the government, trade associations, lenders and other stakeholders on the future design of the new scheme, which is expected to become operational in early 2021.”